mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

 So again, I'm going to borrow some code from our other route handlers.
 To look up the *course* and return a *404* error.
 I'm going to go back to our route handler for the HTTP *put* request.
 So, the first two lines of code are for looking up the *course* and return a *404* error.
+So copy the two lines and paste in our code.
+That is our first part.

 ```javascript
 app.delete('/api/courses/:id', (req, res) => {